chanced/navajo/README.md

 navajo is Rust library that provides secure and easy to use cryptographic APIs.

-The project is still in active, pre-release development.
-The short-term plans are to provide adequate coverage for AEAD, DAEAD, MAC, HKDF, Signatures, and HPKE with integrations for AWS, Azure, GCP, and Hashicrop Vault.

-The first alpha release will lack HPKE.
-Fuzzing will be setup as soon as the API is complete, hopefully before the end of Q1 2024.

-The long-term plan is to extend to other languages via WASI after fuzzing is finished.
+The project is in on-going development.
+The long-term plan is to extend to other languages via WASI once fuzzing is finished.

 ## Security Note